Lobbyist Tim Meenan

 HB541 by Representative Zika 1668 was TP'd at the sponsor's request, saying he needs more data, in its first of three committees the House Insurance & Banking committee.
 The bill amends current law to revise the definition of catastrophic ground cover collapse by extending coverage "imminent" collapses.
 The bill also provides circumstances under which damage to a building constitutes a specified loss.
 This effect of this bill would apply to all new or renewed property insurance policies issued on or after July 1, 2020.

 SB566 by Senator Hooper also has yet to be heard in its first of three committees of reference, the Senate Banking & Insurance committee.
+These bills are likely dead.

 3. HOMEOWNERS' FLOOD NOTICE CLEARS FINAL HOUSE COMMITTEE SB380/HB617